Heat Pump Water Heaters

 Driving the market through new specs

-Sixty-four percent of Northwest homes have electric water heaters.
-By influencing and increasing availability of high-efficiency heat pump water heaters (HPWHs) specifically designed for the Northern climate, the region could save nearly 500 aMW by 2029, the equivalent to powering 381,500 homes each year.
+Fifty-five percent of Northwest homes have electric water heaters.
+By influencing and increasing availability of high-efficiency heat pump water heaters (HPWHs) specifically designed for the Northern climate, the region could save nearly 289 aMW by 2035, the equivalent to powering almost 211,000 homes each year.